222wcnm/pixiv-mcp-server/README.md

 - **`view='cards'` (Default)**: Displays results as rich Markdown cards with embedded image previews.
 This is the recommended mode for its intuitive and visually appealing presentation.
 - **`view='raw'`**: Returns the raw, unprocessed JSON data.
 This mode is suitable for programmatic use or when results need to be piped into other tools.

-You can change the default view mode via the `DEFAULT_VIEW` environment variable.
+The default view is hardcoded as `cards` and cannot be changed via environment variables.

 ## 🔧 Requirements